kachkaev/traefik/docs/configuration/acme.md

 # ...
 ```

-Enable certificate generation on frontends `Host` rules (for frontends wired on the `acme.entryPoint`).
+Enable certificate generation on frontends `Host` rules (for frontends wired on the `acme.entrypoint`).

 This will request a certificate from Let's Encrypt for each frontend with a Host rule.